junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 > they attack Nick, Cas almost turn into full-on vengeful spirit, Dean persuade him not to kill Nick.
 Dean haunts Nick while Cas possess him

-He has stared at that photo from Cas's newspaper clip far too many times to recognize in a heartbeat.
+He has stared at that photo from Cas's newspaper clip far too many times to recognize it in a heartbeat.

 The plant in his arms stills for a second, then starts shaking violently again.